mohammadhashemii/BitTorrent-Python/README.md

     }
 }
 ```

+## More details
-The usages of these settings and configs are fully described in [`docs/`](https://github.com/mohammadhashemii/BitTorrent-Python/docs).
+There is a full description of this project in The usages of these settings and configs are fully described in [`docs/`](https://github.com/mohammadhashemii/BitTorrent-Python/tree/main/docs).
+All the details of how each functions work and how we integrate different parts for creating a BitTorrent can be found there.
+Additionally, the source code is fully documented and self-explainable.
+In case there is still any question, just create an issue.